Philips Major Desk Lamp

 Designer: After a design by Louis Christiaan Kalff.

 Other versions: The Philips Major desk lamp was made in several colours.
 Also made with a chrome rod.

-Major/Timor: This lamp has two names.
+Major/Timor: This lamp has several names.
 The first name in the late 60’s early 70’s was Major.
 In the late seventies it became Timor (69).
 This desk lamp was produced until the 1980’s.
 It is based on a design by Louis Kalff as you can see on the left.

 The difference between the two desk lamps is that the Timor is earthed, the Major is not.